Compiletest

 run-make

-tests to Rust recipes.
+tests to Rust programs.
 You should not be adding new Makefile-basedrun-make

 tests.